Guide on European Union Trademark

 The exclusive rights over a trade mark may be obtained in two ways:

 The right to a mark belongs to whoever uses that specific sign for the first time and in an effective way to designate products or services in the market.

 Some legal systems provide for the protection of non-registered marks when these have a certain popularity in the market and are recognized by consumers.

 2) By registration:

-The exclusive right over a mark is obtained by registering the sign at the Office of Harmonization in the Internal Market (OHIM).
+The exclusive right over a mark is obtained by registering the sign at the European Union Intellectual Property Office (EUIPO).

 A sign may not be registered if it incurred in:

 Absolute prohibition, i.e. trademark contrary to public policy or to accepted principles of morality, devoid of any distinctive character, exclusively serves to designate the characteristics of the goods or service, cannot be represented graphically, is of such a nature that it may mislead the public, consists of a shape imposed by the nature of the product, consists a shape necessary to obtain a technical result or which gives a substantial value to the product or service, reproduces or imitates the name, coat of arms, flag, medals or other symbols of countries or intergovernmental organizations.

 A previous trademark (similar or identical) may be already registered in the name of a third party.
 In this case we are liable to opposition as well as judicial injunctions .
 To avoid such consequences, it’s strongly recommended to perform an anteriority trademark search, relying on specialized and experienced lawyers.

 Existence of an unregistered mark or another earlier distinctive sign